 Thanks to the strength of our program, MKA’s fine and performing artists are consistently recognized.
 Our students achieve success in competitions.
 Our productions garner professional honors.
 And many graduates pursue art in college, with several going on to thriving professional careers.
-It all begins with a solid arts education that enables our students to become fine young artists and creative thinkers—every one of them.
+It all begins with a solid arts education that enables our all students to become accomplished young artists and creative thinkers.

-A major, distinguishing strength of the Primary School is the individual class play for students in grades K-3.
-Every year, each class writes and stages a play, assisted by both their classroom and encore teachers.
-In a truly interdisciplinary process, students explore key stories and themes as they convert favorite picture books to scripts that frequently focus on the MKA Character Standards or issues such as service to others or bullying.
-Beyond learning lines and performing in front of peers and parents, these young thespians are responsible for the scenery and staging, and frequently choose to incorporate music and dance into their productions.
+A major, distinguishing strength of the Primary School is the class play for students in grades K-3.
+Every year, children collaborate to create an original class production, assisted by both their classroom and encore teachers.
+In a truly interdisciplinary process, students explore key stories and themes as they work together to create a play that shares an important message, frequently focusing on the MKA Character Standards or issues such as service to others or bullying.
+Beyond learning lines and performing in front of peers and parents, these young thespians are responsible for the scenery and staging and frequently choose to incorporate music and dance into their productions.

-For more than 18 years, staging a full-scale Shakespeare production has been the annual highlight of the 7th-grade experience at MKA.
-Students spend eight weeks immersed in the language, literature, culture and history of Elizabethan England, as well as in the staging of the play itself.
-Every member of the grade contributes to the production both on and off stage, whether as an actor, set builder, seamstress or lighting or sound technician.
+For more than 18 years, staging a full-scale Shakespeare production has been the annual highlight of the seventh grade experience at MKA.
+Students spend eight weeks immersed in the language, literature, culture, and history of Elizabethan England, as well as in the staging of the play itself.
+Every member of the grade contributes to the production on and off stage, whether as an actor, set builder, seamstress, or lighting or sound technician.
 The project results in two public performances as well as an in-house performance for the Middle School community (to which local schools may also be invited).
-Plays rotate between Macbeth, A Midsummer Night’s Dream, Romeo and Juliet and As You Like It, with production styles ranging from the traditional to the contemporary and from minimal staging to the use of highly complex and changing scenery, increasingly enhanced by sophisticated technologies to evoke time, space and atmosphere.
+Plays rotate between Macbeth, A Midsummer Night’s Dream, and Romeo and Juliet, with production styles ranging from the traditional to the contemporary and from minimal staging to the use of highly complex and changing scenery, increasingly enhanced by sophisticated technologies to evoke time, space, and atmosphere.